secretstartups/handbook/people-group/learning-and-development/gitlab-learn/user/index.html.md

 Please review the following about user privacy when it comes to learning content in GitLab Learn:

 1. Users can hide themselves from the Leaderboard if they don't wish to appear on this report.
-To do so, navigate to your profile, click `Edit Profite` and in the `Account Details` tab, check the box next to `Hide me from Leaderboards`
+To do so, navigate to your profile, click `Edit Profile` and in the `Account Details` tab, check the box next to `Hide me from Leaderboards`
 1. Bookmarked content is not visible by other users on GitLab Learn.
 You can access your own bookmarked courses by navigating to your profile page, clicking `Content` then choosing `Bookmarked` in the table on the left side of the screen.

 ### Understanding content in GitLab Learn